3D Printing Cleaning Chemicals

 Safety and Handling of 3D Printing Cleaning Chemicals

-• Skin and Eye Protection: Wear nitrile or butyl gloves (not latex), safety goggles, and lab coats
+Skin and Eye Protection: Wear the following; nitrile or butyl gloves (not latex), safety goggles, and lab coats.

-• Waste Disposal: Never pour used solvents down the drain.
-Filter and recycle where possible; cure resin waste before disposal
+Waste Disposal: Do not pour solvents used in the drain.
+Filter and recycle where there is opportunity; cure resin waste before disposal.

 Frequently Asked Questions (FAQ)